matrix-org/matrix-spec-proposals/proposals/3946-dynamic-predecessor.md

 The presence of `m.room.predecessor` state in the room should take priority over the `predecessor` specified in the `m.room.create` event.

+An additional note is that since via servers are not specified alongside the `predecessor` in a `m.room.create` event, the `m.room.create` usage should probably be phased out in favor of this new event.

 ## Potential issues